Eva Marie Admires Her Shredded Abs While Wearing A Crop Top And Skimpy Shorts

 The fitness model’s only visible accessories were her wedding ring and a pair of white sneakers.

-Eva Marie posed in a tiled room with a brown striped rug on the floor.
-Behind her a mirror showed that she was standing in front of a gray curtain while looking down.
+Eva Marie posed in a tiled room with a brown striped rug.
+Behind her, a mirror showed that she stood in front of a gray curtain.
 She placed her hands on her breasts and lifted them up while she stared at her rock-hard abs.
 She admired her midriff while posing for the photo.
 She put one leg in front of the other and slightly angled her hips to the side.

-The influencer posted an additional six before-and-after photos of her clients who followed NEMFit’s, her fitness brand, regime.
-The first pic is the only one that actually puts Eva Marie’s flawless figure on display.
+The influencer posted an additional six before-and-after photos of her clients who followed her fitness brand NEMFit’s regimen.

 The pic sparked a frenzy among Eva Marie’s fans and they showered her with likes and compliments.